AliandorAchaea/NexusInkMilling/README.md

 Example: Version 1.1.0 (or 1.1)

+If you have never installed the package before, you can download the NXS package from BasePackage branch, install it, and check the README within to set up.

 If you have the same Major version already installed, then use the Update branch to download the updated Minor or Patch files.
 Once installed in Nexus, check the README for any notes.

 Once you've moved the new Minor or Patch into the InkMilling package in Nexus, you can delete the "InkMilling additon" package.